 Renting vs. Buying Modular Ramps

-If you or a loved one has recently began using a wheelchair or walker, navigating the steps in your home can become very difficult.
+If you or a loved one has recently begun using a wheelchair or a walker, navigating the steps in your home can become very difficult.
 You may decide it is time to add ramps to your home to make it more accessible to you or your loved one.
 Adding a ramp to your entryway stairs can make life much easier, but you may be torn as to what ramp to get, and whether or not it is worth investing in.
 Modular ramps can be a great solution for homeowners.
 These ramps can be purchased or rented, depending on the customer’s needs.
 Let’s look at some of the pros and cons of buying vs. renting to help determine which solution is best for your home.

 When to Rent